-State Infrastructure Strategy Update 2014
+Staying Ahead: State Infrastructure Strategy 2022-2042

-How is the State Infrastructure Strategy implemented?
+How does the State Infrastructure Strategy inform Government investment decisions?

 The SIS and its recommendations are a key consideration in the decision-making process for Government infrastructure investment, including through the annual budget prioritisation process.
 The Government’s infrastructure strategy, including its infrastructure investment priorities, is detailed in the Budget Papers each year.

 Infrastructure NSW is currently developing the next 20-year SIS.

 Further information on the SIS is provided on the Infrastructure NSW website.